|##TheStrategyLab Price Action Chat Room Logs|

-I do not use fixed profit targets nor fixed initial stop/loss protection because they are a contradiction to WRB Analysis and will conflict with any type of WRB Analysis.
+I do not use fixed profit targets nor fixed initial stop/loss protection.

 Instead, my profit targets, initial stop/loss protection, trailing stops and contingency plan (position reversals) are always different from one trade to the next trade.
 Yet, they are all determined via WRB Analysis.

-Further, regardless to my profit targets or stops, if the price action looks bad after my entry and before a profit target or stop is reached...I'll dump the trade because I don't believe in getting married to a trade position which is why I sometimes have fast trades that are mistaken as scalp trading when in fact something quickly changed in the price action after my entry that involving volatility to cause me to quickly lose faith in the trade.
+Further, regardless to my profit targets or stops, if the price action looks bad after my entry and before a profit target or stop is reached...I'll dump the trade because I don't believe in getting married to a trade position which is why I have fast trades that are mistaken as scalp trading when in fact I did not enter the trade with the goal to scalp.

 Initial Stop/Loss Protection

-Currently, I trade Emini ES futures, Light Crude Oil CL futures, Emini RTY futures, Gold GC futures and EuroFX 6E futures.
-I'll used an example via trading Emini TF futures and Emini ES futures to explain my typical initial stop/loss protection.
+Currently, I trade Light Crude Oil CL futures, Emini TF futures and EuroFX 6E futures.
+I'll used an example via trading Emini TF futures to explain my typical initial stop/loss protection.

-Depending upon the trading instrument, I use a - 2 points to -4 points emergency hard stop upon entry depending upon the trading instrument.
-Also, I use a - 1.0 point mental stop on most of my trades regardless to the trading instrument being traded and regardless to the volatility.
+I use a - 2 point emergency hard stop and a - 1.0 point mental stop while trading the ICE Russell 2000 Emini TF ($TF_F) futures.
 The hard stop is just in case an emergency happens like my computer crashes, ISP disconnects or broker execution platform freezes in the middle of a trade that's moving fast against me.
 Further, the emergency hard stop is auto set immediately upon entry in any trade so that I don't have to worry about clicking any more buttons to set a stop...allowing me to concentrate on the price action and my trade position.
-Also, more often than not, I will know if the trade is a stinker when price reaches -0.8 which is why most of my losing trade exits are around -0.8 for Emini TF futures or -1 for Emini ES futures.
-Yet, my goal is to tighten the stop on the trade soon after entry and try to get that stop/loss closer to the -0.8 (Emini TF futures) or -1.00 (Emini ES futures).
-Slower the price action...slower I am to tightening my trail stops via the Trade Management info that's discussed in the WRB Analysis Advance Tutorial Chapters or Volatility Trading Report (VTR) trade signal strategies.
+Also, more often than not, I will know if the trade is a stinker when price reaches -0.8 which is why most of my losing trades are closer to -0.8 instead of -1.0

-My basic profit targets are either WRB's or WRB Hidden GAPs (R areas and S areas) as discussed in the WRB Analysis Tutorial Chapters 1 - 3 free study guide trade management section.
+My basic profit targets are either WRB's or WRB Hidden GAPs that form after entry as discussed in the WRB Analysis Tutorial Chapters 1 - 3 free study guide trade management section.
 In contrast, sometimes I use advance profit targets as discussed via WRB Zones from the Advance Tutorial Chapters 4 - 12 or trade management section of the fee-base trade signal strategies.
 Also, if I think I've caught a trend and then decide to stay in the trade beyond a WRB pt1...I'll often use a higher time frame to manage the trade exit via a WRB target especially during a market seasonal tendency price action resulting in profit target exit well into a WRB pt3 to WRB pt7.